When role="button" is not enough

 There are a few ARIA attributes you can utilize to make role="button" even more accessible.

-1. aria-pressed
+aria-pressed

-Attribute aria-pressed can have the values "true", "false" or "mixed".
+can have the values "true", "false" or "mixed".
 Utilizing this attribute means that you can make a "toggle" button, which indicates the state of the button.
 When the value is "true", it means that the button is currently pressed and when the value is "false", it means that the button is not currently pressed.
 The "mixed" value means that the values of more than one item controlled by the button do not all share the same value.
 I personally haven't seen aria-pressed="mixed" being used before, and I have not used it myself.
-Here's a bit more information about aria-pressed from the specification.
+Here's a bit more information about aria-pressed from the specification. -

-2. aria-expanded
+aria-expanded

 You may utilize aria-expanded to notify the user that the element, or element it controls is either expanded or collapsed.
 This is generally used when making accordions, where the content is initially hidden and only expanded when activating the trigger.
-The values supported by aria-expanded are "true" or "false".
-You can learn more from the specification.
+The values supported by

-Update (11/12/22): Adjusted example on using key events, to now utilize keyup, instead of solely utilizing keydown for both keys (space/enter), and codepen example.
+for both keys (space/enter), and codepen example.
 Adjusted "Common gotchas" section to talk about Windows High Contrast Mode, styles with role="button", and removed "gotcha" about links.

 Further Reading